SyedShahulAhmed/PackWise/README.md

-# ✈️ PackWise – Your Smart Travel Companion
+# ✈️ PackWise – Your Travel Companion

 PackWise is a **smart trip management app** built with **React.js ⚛️** and **Node.js 🌐**, designed to make packing and organizing your journeys effortless.
 No more last-minute stress — keep track of every trip and item with ease!